Fellowship Training Summary by Year

 Research

 In their first year, fellows will use the research blocks to start exploring their research interests, meeting with different investigators, reading, and preparing for their research projects which are the focus of years two and three.
 In the second half of the first year, fellows are expected to have a better understanding of their main research interests and identify a research mentor.
 The program director will work closely with the fellow throughout this process.
 In years two and three, research will occupy a greater part of a fellow’s schedule.
-Fellows will work very closely with their research mentors and are expected to meet with their scholarly oversight committee 2-3 times per year in order to review the overall progress of the project.
-Fellows should plan to submit an abstract to the Pediatric Research Symposium every year and an additional abstract to a pertinent national conference (American Thoracic Society, North American Cystic Fibrosis Conference, SLEEP, etc)
+Fellows will work very closely with their research mentors and are expected to meet with their scholarly oversight committee 2-3 times per year to review the overall progress of the project.
+Fellows should plan to submit an abstract to the Pediatric Research Symposium every year and an additional abstract to a pertinent national conference (American Thoracic Society, North American Cystic Fibrosis Conference, SLEEP, etc.)

 Weekly longitudinal outpatient clinic

 Fellows will see their patients on their own and staff with one of two attendings in clinic with them.
 They have clinic one half-day per week.
 Fellows develop very close relationships with their patients and families over the course of their training.
-During their clinics, fellows are expected to sign out their pagers to the attending on service in order to reduce distractions.
+During their clinics, fellows are expected to sign out their pagers to the attending on service to reduce distractions.
 Each fellow will see 4 patients per half day in the first year and 6 patients per half day in years 2 and 3.
 The care of patients with chronic diseases often requires a multi-disciplinary approach.
-Therefore, fellows will work alongside nurses, respiratory therapists, dieticians, social workers and others in order to provide optimal patient care.
+Therefore, fellows will work alongside nurses, respiratory therapists, dieticians, social workers and others to provide optimal patient care.

 Quarterly outpatient pediatric ventilator clinic

-Every 3 months, fellows will spend a half-day in the pediatric ventilator clinic with the attending and nurse practitioner.
+Every 3 months, fellows will spend a half-day in the pediatric ventilator clinic with the attending faculty and nurse practitioner.
 This is an opportunity to observe the management of children using ventilators at home including tracheostomy care, and ventilator adjustments and weaning.

 Additional elective experiences